Dysfunctional Breathing

 How Future Dental can help with over breathing

-At Future Dental, we may also strongly advise a TeleHealth Consultation with a breathing therapist, as seen in the video below, to help patients with dysfunctional breathing.
+At Future Dental, we may also strongly advise an online Consultation with an Orofacial Myologist, as seen in the video below, to help patients with dysfunctional breathing.
+Cathy Boyce is available via Zoom from anywhere in Australia and we routinely refer our patients with breathing disorders, to consult with her.

 Cathy Boyce will not only teach us how to breathe correctly but set us up with the correct posture to reduce Orofacial, TMJ and neck pain as well as improve lung function.